Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Exit Through Phased Disposition Strategy

-Units are delivered below market pricing to support absorption and accelerate full absorption.
+townhomes on permanent foundations are delivered below market pricing to support absorption and accelerate full absorption.

 6